True North Metabolic

 20) What if I am already on Ozempic or TRT from another clinic?

 Answer: We will verify your history, doses, and labs, assess safety, and discuss whether to continue, adjust, or change therapy.
 In most cases, we will continue and make small adjustments to achieve your goals.
+Please note that we do need to see evidence of low testosterone in the past in order to continue TRT.

 21) Do you coordinate with my family doctor?